cclaualc/nullnest/README.md

 This folder contains a `FORTRAN90` program named `simulated_annealing.f90`.
 This program implements a null model based on the maximum entropy and maximum likelihood ensemble proposed by Squartini and Garlaschelli [(Squartini2011](#references)), and later extended to bipartite economic networks by Saracco et al. ([Saracco2015](#references)).
 Specifically, we require the degree sequences to be kept only in average, while the probability of finding a given network in the statistical ensemble is constructed using the Exponential random graph model.
 We follow the numerical implementation made in [Payrato2019](#references), where we applied this null model to the study of nestedness in ecological networks.
 For more details on the aim and construction of this null model we refer the interested reader to the summarized review in [Payrato2019](#references) or the extensive discussion in [Squartini2011](#references).

 The program `simulated_annealing.f90` constructs the mentioned null model for a given bipartite network provided by the user, typically representing a real system.
 In particular, the program performs a pseudo-random search using simulated annealing in order to obtain the global maximum of the probability of finding the real degree sequences in the ensemble.
-This probability is determined by the Lagrange multipliers (one per node), which eventually define the corresponding null ensemble for the specific network under study.
+This probability is determined by the Lagrange multipliers (in principle one per node), which eventually define the corresponding null ensemble for the specific network under study.
 We adapt to our purpose and particular problem the code for simulated annealing developed by Goffe et al. ([Goffe1994](#references)), which is in turn an implementation of the algorithm proposed by Corana et al. ([Corana1987](#references)).
 The random number generator employed is the one by Toral and Chakrabarti ([Toral1993](#references)), included in the repository and named `dranxor.f90`.

 Importantly, and compared to other implementations of the null model that can be found in the literature (see for example the [bicm](#https://github.com/tsakim/bicm) module), the `simulated_annealing.f90` program is specially concerned with finding the *global* maximum and hence avoiding getting trapped in local maxima.
 This means that it can be more computational demanding than alternative packages, but the optimization method is highly robust.

 In very general terms, the code we provide performs the following **tasks**:

 - First, it tackles the nodes with identical degree.
 This allows converting the actual optimization problem to an equivalent problem with smaller dimension, that this, having fewer variables to optimize.
 This reduction of dimensionality boosts both the accuracy and the efficiency of the global search.
 - Second, it performs a global optimization of the log-likelihood of finding the real degree sequences in the ensemble, by means of a pseudo-random search.
 The algorithm is characterized by accepting uphill moves as well as downhill moves following the Metropolis criteria.
-This non-deterministic approach ensures an exhaustive exploration of the search space and avoids getting trapped in local maximums.
+This non-deterministic approach performs an exhaustive exploration of the search space and avoids getting trapped in local maximums.
 As a parameter named *temperature* decreases, the probability of accepting downhill moves declines and eventually the algorithm converges to the global maximum.
-- Finally, using the optimal Lagrange multipliers, it constructs the matrix of probability of interactions between species.
+- Finally, using the optimal Lagrange multipliers, it constructs the matrix containing the probability of interactions between nodes of different guilds.
 This matrix and other outputs are produced as we specify below.

 The following subsections aim at providing a practical guide for easily using the program.
 Though not indispensable for running the program, we highly recommend to the user to browse through the commented code to obtain a more detailed insight on how the program works.
 When using this program, please acknowledge the authors by citing [Payrato2019](#references), [Goffe1994](#references) and [Toral1993](#references).